tohwsw/graviton-adoption-workshop/README.md

 `cdk init app --language typescript`

-Replace the script content with the lib\eks-blueprint-spot-graviton.ts
+Replace the script content with the eks-blueprint-spot-graviton.ts

 Deploy into AWS environment.
 This creates the EKS cluster with the Karpenter add-on.